 Read More: How to Change Case in Excel Without a Formula

-- Write the 1st name in the title case manually in C5.
+- Enter the 1st name in title case manually in cell C5.

-- Now, press ENTER to let Excel Flash Fill the remaining.
+- Press ENTER to let Excel Flash Fill the remaining names.

 Things to Remember

-- You must save the file in Macro-Enabled Workbook with the extension .xlsm.
+- Save your file as a Macro-Enabled Workbook with the extension .xlsm

-- The Flash Fill feature will not work if you are using older versions of Excel.
+- Flash Fill may not work in older versions of Excel.

 Download Practice Workbook